We continue to work toward becoming the most customer-focused, efficient, and innovative Wells Fargo ever.

 We are committed to transparency as we examine our company, fix the issues we find, and make things right.
-We have made significant strides: We are simpler and less complex, and we have made fundamental changes to the way we approach risk management.

 - New organizational structure.
 Centralized our historically decentralized operating structure, added new leaders in key positions (many from outside the company).